Proposed United States acquisition of Greenland: November 2024 to March 2025

 Shortly after the election, Trump ally Representative Mike Collins posted a picture of Greenland in an electoral-college map as voting Republican in "Project 2029", suggesting Trump would make another bid to purchase Greenland during his second term.
 "Buying Greenland" appeared on a list of foreign policy goals that the incoming administration prepared after the election, and the transition team began discussing business opportunities in Greenland with private industry, including Critical Metals.
 Gad said that Greenland had discussed their relationship with the two previous American administrations and was aware that "the US will never leave".

 On 22 December 2024, Trump posted to Truth Social that the United States' "ownership and control of Greenland is an absolute necessity", citing reasons of "national security" and "freedom throughout the world".
 He did so while announcing the appointment of Ken Howery as ambassador to Denmark; Howery previously served as United States ambassador to Sweden.
-Donald Trump's son Eric Trump, in a post on X with the caption "We are so back!!!", showed map outlines of the Panama Canal, Greenland and Canada as items in an Amazon shopping cart, along with an image of his father looking at his phone with the same screen open.
+Trump's son, Eric Trump, in a post on X (formerly Twitter) with the caption "We are so back !!! ", showed map outlines of the Panama Canal, Greenland and Canada as items in an Amazon shopping cart, along with an image of his father looking at his phone with the same screen open.
 Responding to these statements, Greenlandic premier Múte Bourup Egede wrote: "Greenland is ours.
 We are not for sale and will never be for sale.
 We must not lose our long struggle for freedom".
 Denmark's Frederiksen repeated her comments from 2019.
 Danish minister of defense Troels Lund Poulsen, following Trump's comments, announced an increase in spending on defense in Greenland of a "double-digit billion amount" in Krone (between $876mn and $8.7bn USD).

-In his first speech of 2025 King Frederik X appeared to rebuke Trump's offers of owning Greenland, when he stated, "We are all united and each of us committed for the kingdom of Denmark, from the Danish minority in South Schleswig and all the way to Greenland.
-We belong together".
-The royal household also ordered the changing of the Royal Arms of Denmark to include Greenland more significantly in the arms.

 "People don't even know if Denmark has any legal right to it, but if they do, they should give it up, because we need it for national security".